Skip to content

 • be employed within the NHS, or through an NHS commissioned mental health service

-• have agreed ongoing work-based educational supervision/clinical supervision from a mental health specialist employed by a mental health provider organisation
+• have agreed ongoing work-based educational supervision/clinical supervision from a mental health specialist employed by a mental health provider organisation and provide their contact details for provision of their course materials and review

 • agree to undertake a gateway training needs analysis (TNA), facilitated by the education provider, at the beginning of the programme

-Learning and assessment
+Teaching, learning and assessment

 This is a part-time distance learning pathway and you will be provided with distance learning material on the University's virtual learning environment (VLE).
 Team-based learning will be employed as an active and collaborative teaching approach.
 You will be given four hours of learning material (pre-learning) at the beginning of each unit.
 You will then undertake a ‘readiness assurance process’ (RAP) individually and in teams to ensure you have the required underlying knowledge for the unit.
 You will then complete team ‘application exercises’ (AEs) to apply your knowledge to authentic cases.